Call Today 253-265-7515

 Mediation is a form of alternative dispute resolution (ADR) that facilitates resolution of a legal dispute without taking the case to court.
 Under Washington law, mediation is defined as “a process in which a mediator facilitates communication and negotiation between parties to assist them in reaching a voluntary agreement regarding their dispute.”

-While mediation can be helpful to resolve a wide variety of legal disputes, it is particularly favored as a means to resolve family law disputes.
-Washington law encourages parties to utilize mediation for divorce, separation or child custody matters “to reduce acrimony which may exist between the parties” and, if children are involved, “to develop an agreement assuring the child’s close and continuing contact with both parents after the marriage or the domestic partnership is dissolved.”
+While mediation can be helpful in resolving a wide variety of legal disputes, it is particularly favored as a means to resolve family law disputes.
+Washington law encourages parties to utilize mediation for divorce, legal separation or child custody matters “to reduce acrimony which may exist between the parties” and, if children are involved, “to develop an agreement assuring the child’s close and continuing contact with both parents after the marriage or the domestic partnership is dissolved.”

 Unlike court, which is in most cases a public proceeding, mediation is confidential.
-The mediator is a neutral third-party who assists parties to engage in dialogue and facilitates negotiation to resolve their disputed issues.
+The mediator is a neutral third party who assists parties in engaging in dialogue and facilitates negotiation to resolve their disputed legal matters.
 The mediator does not “take sides” and does not have any stake in the outcome of the mediation.
-The responsibility of a mediator is to encourage and facilitate resolution, but the mediator is not a judge and does not have authority to make decisions.
+The responsibility of a mediator is to encourage and facilitate a successful resolution, but the mediator is not a judge and does not have the authority to make decisions.

-When the parties reach agreement at mediation, they prepare and sign a written document that includes all the terms of their agreement.
-The signed written agreement makes it binding upon the parties and provides assurance that the matter is resolved, even if it may still be necessary to present court orders consistent with the agreement.
+When the parties reach an agreement at mediation, they prepare and sign a written document that includes all the terms of their agreement.
+The signed written agreement makes it binding upon the parties and assures that the matter is resolved, even if it may still be necessary to present court orders consistent with the agreement.

 The mediator cannot provide legal advice.
 Both parties are encouraged to seek advice from a lawyer before participating in mediation or signing a written agreement.
 If a party has retained a lawyer, then s/he typically participates in mediation as well.
-Having a lawyer present is helpful to provide legal advice during mediation and assist in preparing a written agreement.
+Having a top family law lawyer present is helpful in providing legal advice during mediation and assisting in preparing a written agreement.

 Ultimately, if the parties cannot reach an agreement through mediation, they may still move forward with litigation and go to trial so a judge can make decisions.
 In the event the parties must go to trial, all communication and negotiation made at mediation will remain strictly confidential and cannot be disclosed.